 The city’s long settlement history can be seen, among other things, in the extensive necropolises, where graves from six millennia have been preserved, along with a wealth of archaeological finds.
 Many of them are now in the collections of the Ägyptisches Museum und Papyrussammlung and the Skulpturensammlung und Museum für Byzantinische Kunst.
 Some are being exhibited for the first time.

 The exhibition also features loans from around Germany and abroad.
 The historical presentation is capped off by a look at 100 years of research in the field.

-An exhibition of the Ägyptisches Museum und Papyrussammlung and the Skulpturensammlung und Museum für Byzantinische Kunst of the Staatliche Museen zu Berlin in cooperation with the Egyptology Department at Universität Göttingen.
+A special exhibition of the Ägyptisches Museum und Papyrussammlung and the Skulpturensammlung und Museum für Byzantinische Kunstt of the Staatliche Museen zu Berlin in cooperation with the Egyptology Department at Universität Göttingen.